Calendar#

 • Width: How wide the calendar should be in custom units.

-• Show when: A predicate defined from PortalRules used to determine when the calendar should be displayed in the Portal.
+• Show when: A predicate defined by PortalRules used to determine when the calendar should be displayed in the Portal.

 Event Type#